cachix/devenv/docs/integrations/android.md

 # Android

-Getting a full working android development environment with devenv is as simple as:
+Getting a full working Android development environment is as simple as:

 ```nix title="devenv.nix"
 { pkgs, ... }: